sehmilo/Customer-Segmentation-in-the-US/README.md

 | NHNFIN | total non-financial assets excluding principal residences, 2019 dollars |
 | NFIN | Total value of non-financial assets held by household, 2019 dollars |

-*The above do not represent the ==entirety== of the features in the dataset but rather commonly used features for this particular project.
-For details on full glossary and docmunentation visit the Survey Documentation and Analysis [codebook](https://sda.berkeley.edu/sdaweb/docs/scfcomb2019/DOC/hcbk.htm) as processed and compiled by the [University of California, Berkeley(https://www.berkeley.edu/)
+|^1|: The above do not represent the ==entirety== of the features in the dataset but rather commonly used features for this particular project.For details on full glossary and docmunentation visit the Survey Documentation and Analysis [codebook](https://sda.berkeley.edu/sdaweb/docs/scfcomb2019/DOC/hcbk.htm) as processed and compiled by the [University of California, Berkeley(https://www.berkeley.edu/)

 # Acknowledgement
 This Dataset is created from [2019 Survey of Consumer Finances](https://www.federalreserve.gov/econres/scfindex.htm) through [WorldQuant University](https://learn.wqu.edu/programs) Applied Data Science Lab  project assessment.